Hives (Urticaria) factsheet

 Acute hives

-Acute hives are often caused by illness, infection, and allergy.
-They can last for several days.
+Acute hives last a few days and are often caused by illness, infection, or allergies.

-Hives caused by an infection, like a virus, can show up 1 to 2 weeks after your child has been sick.
+• hives from an infection, like a virus, may appear 1 to 2 weeks after your child is sick.

-Allergy tests are not usually needed for acute hives.
+Sometimes, the cause of acute hives is unknown.
+Allergy tests are usually not needed for acute hives.

 Chronic hives

-Your child's doctor may order a blood test to try and figure out what is causing the chronic hives.
+The doctor may order a blood test to help find the cause of chronic hives.

 Physical urticaria

-Physical urticaria is hives that are caused by physical factors.
+Physical urticaria is hives caused by physical triggers such as:

 • sweating